-If you’re a homeowner over 62 years of age, and you’re looking for ways to supplement your income in retirement, you might qualify to convert a portion of your home’s equity into cash via a reverse mortgage home loan.
-Because there are no restrictions on how these funds can be spent, many seniors take out reverse mortgages to supplement their incomes in retirement.
-This money can be used to fund medical expenses, make improvements to their homes, or even to travel.
+Are you looking for ways to supplement your income in retirement?
+If you’re a homeowner over 62 years of age, you might qualify to convert a portion of your home’s equity into cash via a reverse mortgage home loan.
+Many seniors take out reverse mortgages to supplement their incomes in retirement.
+Why are reverse mortgages so popular?
+One of the main reasons is that there are no restrictions on how these funds can be spent.
+This money can be used to fund medical expenses, make home improvements, or even to travel.

-While there are a variety of reverse mortgages available—like single-purpose reverse mortgages or proprietary reverse mortgages—this article will focus on the the most popular option: the Home Equity Conversion Mortgage, also known as HECM.
+There are a variety of reverse mortgages available—like single-purpose reverse mortgages or proprietary reverse mortgages.
+However, this article will focus on the the most popular option: the Home Equity Conversion Mortgage, also known as HECM.
 HECM reverse mortgages are backed by the U.S. Department of Housing and Urban Development, making them the only federally-insured reverse mortgage available on the market.
 Even though they can be helpful for some retirees, reverse mortgages aren’t the best option for everyone.
 It is vital to do your research and get advice from a financial professional before making any final decisions.

 How do reverse mortgages work?

-While traditional home loans require borrowers to pay monthly payments on the principal and interest, with a reverse mortgage, the lender pays you.
-If you’ve been building equity in your home by making regular mortgage payments, and you are over 62, a HECM reverse mortgage will allow you to borrow against that equity.
+Traditional home loans require borrowers to pay monthly payments on the principal and interest.
+However, with a reverse mortgage, the lender pays you.
+If you’ve been building equity in your home by making regular mortgage payments, a HECM reverse mortgage will allow you to borrow against that equity.

 With a HECM, borrowers are not obligated to repay their loans until they are no longer using the home as their primary residence.
-You will, however, retain the title of your home, and are still responsible for paying real estate taxes, utility payments, and premiums for flood and other hazard insurances.
+However, you will retain the title of your home.
+As such, you are still responsible for paying real estate taxes, utility payments, and relevant insurance premiums.

 With a reverse mortgage, you will never owe more than the value of your home at the time the loan is repaid.
-HECM reverse mortgages are “non-recourse” loans, which means that the lender cannot seize your other assets in order to reclaim the balance of your loan if you default or are unable to repay it.
+HECM reverse mortgages are “non-recourse” loans.
+This means that the lender cannot seize your other assets in order to reclaim the balance of your loan if you default or are unable to repay it.

-However, as the lender continues to make payments to you, your debt will increase, and the interest accrued is added to the principal loan balance each month.
-As this interest compounds, the balance of your loan will grow exponentially month after month, and a large portion of your home’s equity will go toward paying this interest.
+However, as the lender continues to make payments to you, your debt will increase.
+The interest accrued is added to the principal loan balance each month.
+As this interest compounds, the balance of your loan will grow exponentially month after month.
+A large portion of your home’s equity will go toward paying this interest.
 For this reason, it is important not to borrow any more money than you need.

 How is the reverse mortgage loan paid?